 You can submit your application by downloading and completing an application form and sending it to us.

+Use the calculator on the Planning Portal to work out the fee for this type of application.
 Visit the paying your planning fees page for more information on how to pay your fees or if an exemption applies.

 The following links provide the detailed legislation:

 - (in particular paragraph W.)

 - Give notice of the application either by serving a notice on any adjoining owner or occupier or by placing a site notice which gives the site address and a description of the proposal and which specifies the date by which representations are to be received by the local planning authority